Timber Crater 6 Fire Update

 Closures and Restrictions: At this time the Timber Crater 6 Fire is not a threat to park attractions or to visitors.
 All areas in the Crater Lake National Park are open.
 There are no road closures related to the fire in the park.
 Please respect all park fire restrictions.
 Campfires are only allowed in designated campfire rings.

 An Emergency Forest Closure for portions of the Fremont-Winema National Forest remains in effect.
-The closure order and maps can be viewed at: https://www.fs.usda.gov/detail/fremont-winema/news-events/?cid=FSEPRD588406 Fire managers want park guests to have a fun and safe experience in the Crater Lake National Park.
+The closure order and maps can be viewed at: https://www.fs.usda.gov/detail /fremont-winema/news-events/?c id=FSEPRD588406 Fire managers want park guests to have a fun and safe experience in the Crater Lake National Park.
 Visitors should expect to see large firefighting apparatus on roadways.
 Please drive slowly and use extra caution as fire vehicles may stop in unexpected locations, and if backing, the operator of the equipment may not be able to see smaller passenger vehicles in their mirrors.

 No comments: